Aspects of holographic Langevin diffusion in the presence of anisotropic magnetic field: Introduction

 The AdS/CFT correspondence~\cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc} is one of the very promising approaches to deal with these problems in QCD at strong couple scenario where can't be perturbatively handled properly~\cite{Witten:1998zw,Aharony:1999ti}.
 On gravity side, the heavy quark diffusion in a strong coupled plasma can be understood as the fluctuation correlations of the trailing string.
 The studying of the stochastic nature of a heavy quark in a holography was proposed by~\cite{Gubser:2006nz,Casalderrey-Solana:2007ahi}.
 Soon the stochastic motion is formulated as a Langevin process~\cite{deBoer:2008gu,Son:2009vu}.
-Since the heavy quarks in HICs experiments are relativistic in many cases, the relativistic Langevin evolution are studied in~\cite{Giecold:2009cg} and in non-conformal frameworks in~\cite{Gursoy:2010aa,Kiritsis:2011bw} for the multiple scales of QCD.
+Since the heavy quarks in HIC experiments are relativistic in many cases, the relativistic Langevin evolution are studied in~\cite{Giecold:2009cg,Casalderrey-Solana:2009ifi} as well as in non-conformal frameworks in~\cite{Gursoy:2010aa,Kiritsis:2011bw,Kiritsis:2013iba} towards the multiple scales of QCD.
+Recently, the contribution of nonlinear terms has been considered in \cite{Chakrabarty:2019aeu,Chakrabarty:2020ohe,Bu:2021jlp,Bu:2022oty} using a new prescription for Schwinger-Keldysh correlators proposed in \cite{glorioso2018prescription}.
 The effect of the magnetic field directly on the heavy quark moving was studied in~\cite{Matsuo:2006ws,Kiritsis:2011ha}, which ignores the effect of the magnetic field on the plasma.
 It is studied that the heavy quark moving in magnetized plasma with~$\gamma M\leq \sqrt{\mathcal{B}}$~($\gamma$ is Lorentz factor and~$M$ is heavy quark mass), at strong magnetic field limit $e\mathcal{B}\gg T^2$~\cite{Mamo:2016xco,Li:2016bbh}.
-Other aspects of influences from magnetic field to heavy quark with holography~\cite{Zhu:2021vkj,Zhang:2018pyr,Zhang:2018mqt,Zhang:2019jfq,Zhu:2019ujc,Zhu:2019igg,Zhou:2020ssi,Chen:2017lsf,He:2013qq,Dudal:2018rki,Giataganas:2018rbq,Iwasaki:2021nrz,Chakrabortty:2013kra,Rougemont:2020had,Fischler:2014tka,Rougemont:2014efa,Bu:2022oty,Bu:2021jlp}.
+Other aspects of the influence of the magnetic field on heavy quarks using holography~\cite{Zhu:2021vkj,Zhang:2018pyr,Zhang:2018mqt,Zhang:2019jfq,Zhu:2019ujc,Zhu:2019igg,Zhou:2020ssi,Chen:2017lsf,He:2013qq,Dudal:2018rki,Giataganas:2018rbq,Iwasaki:2021nrz,Chakrabortty:2013kra,Rougemont:2020had,Fischler:2014tka,Rougemont:2014efa,Pourhassan:2017gza,Chakrabortty:2013kra,Fischler:2012ff,Tong:2012nf} and references therein.